consoledotdev/home/content/podcast/s02e01-dev-infrastructure-john-graham-cumming-cloudflare.md

 just make sure that we run your code as fast and as securely as you need it to be run.

-**David Mytton:** And how have you approached the security aspects of that?
+**David:** And how have you approached the security aspects of that?
 And I suppose being able to compile into WebAssembly is the key there, so that you can do interesting things like changing how the date API in JavaScript is working internally so you can prevent those timing attacks.
 What can you tell us about your approach to the platform level security?

-**John Graham-Cumming:** Well, we have a really long post, actually, about this on the developer region of the Worker stuff for Cloudflare, but obviously, V8 itself is highly scrutinized, right, because it is in every browser out there.
+**John:** Well, we have a really long post, actually, about this on the developer region of the Worker stuff for Cloudflare, but obviously, V8 itself is highly scrutinized, right, because it is in every browser out there.
 And of course, people would like to attack it.
 And we built an environment where